drcandacemakedamoore/cleanX/paper.md

 ---
-title: 'CleanX: A Python library for data cleaning of large sets of X-rays'
+title: 'CleanX: A Python library for data cleaning of large sets of radiology images'
 tags:
   - Python
   - radiology